Hansan: Rising Dragon: Plot

-After learning of Yi's intended strategy from the construction plans and Junsa's testimony, and upon receiving reinforcements by Katō Yoshiaki (Wakisaka's fiercest rival) and Kuki Yoshitaka with sturdier, armored ships and cannons, Wakisaka decides to go on a two-pronged offensive by land and sea against the Left Jeolla Navy headquarters.
+After learning of Yi's intended strategy from the construction plans and Junsa's testimony, and upon receiving reinforcements from Katō Yoshiaki (Wakisaka's fiercest rival) and Kuki Yoshitaka with sturdier, armored ships and cannons, Wakisaka decides to go on a two-pronged offensive by land and sea against the Left Jeolla Navy headquarters.
 Two of Yi's spies, Lim Jun-young and Jeong Bo-reum, are discovered, whereupon Wakisaka expels Kato and Kuki from the alliance and seizes their ships and weapons before setting out to set an ambush for Yi at the strait of Gyeonnaeryang.
-While Lim escapes on his own, Junsa, who has finally switched his allegiances, helps Jeong deliver the news of Wakisaka's plans to Yi.
+While Lim escapes on his own, Junsa, who has finally switched his allegiance, helps Jeong convey Wakisaka's plans to Yi.
 He then tries to alert Jeonju, the fortress covering the land passage to the naval base, but is captured by members of Joseon's Righteous Army.
 Even though his warning is met with scepticism, Hwang Bak, the militia's commander, decides to secure the pass and invites Junsa to fight by his side.

-Upon being informed of Wakisaka's movements, Yi decides to lure him into the open waters at nearby Hansan Island.
+Upon being informed of Wakisaka's movements, Yi decides to lure him into the open waters at nearby Hansando.
 When the Joseon fleet arrives at the strait, commanders Eo Yeong-dam and Lee Un-ryong act as bait; when that fails, Yi sets out with the whole fleet, prompting Wakisaka to attack.
 When Won Gyun's negligence grants the Japanese a breach to charge through, Yi deploys the turtle ships, which he has held in reserve on Na's insistence.
 After Wakisaka' forces disable them, Yi sends in the improved turtle ship, enabling Eo and Lee to rejoin their lines and complete the Crane Wing.
 Finally caught in Yi's trap, Wakisaka's fleet is shot to pieces.
-Wakisaka's last-ditch attempt to ram Yi's flagship is foiled by the new turtle ship, and he is wounded by an arrow from Yi as he abandons ship.
+Wakisaka's last-ditch attempt to ram Yi's flagship is foiled by the new turtle ship, and he is wounded by an arrow from Yi as he abandons the ship.
 On land, the Righteous Army is reinforced and successfully holds the pass, though Hwang Bak dies in battle.

 Following this, Yi continues his campaign for a while and attacks Angolpo and Busan, forcing the Japanese to suspend further naval operations, before retreating back to his base.
-One year later, Yi erects a new base on Hasan Island, the site of their greatest victory up to that date.
+One year later, Yi erects a new base on Hansan Island, the site of their greatest victory up to that date.